KonstantinPetkov/NBUToDoApp/README.md

 Used technologies:

-ASP.Net Core 2.0
+* ASP.Net Core 2.0
-Entity Framework 2.0
+* Entity Framework 2.0
-MS SQL Server
+* MS SQL Server
-PostgreSQL
+* PostgreSQL
-MongoDB
+* MongoDB

+This example is part of **Information System Design with .Net** NBU course